 xNEXT = R ((xNOW)(1 − xNOW))

+The first equation is a Driving System with some Internal Damping, while the second equation is a Damping System with some Internal Driving.
 This simple tweak in thinking will show that the emergence of chaos is actually the result of “coarse synchronization” within self-stabilizing systems…

 If you know about Chaos you probably know of the “logistic map”.
 The logistic map – also known as the “logistic difference equation” – was made famous by Robert May in 1976 when he used it to model the behaviour of each generation of a biological species, and found to his amazement that from this simplest of mathematical models, complex dynamics can emerge…